- 1 Article Summary: Moving to Dubai from UK

 For up-to-date crime statistics and safety rankings, you can also consult the official ‘Numbeo – Dubai Crime Stats

-Cost of Living in Dubai for UK Expats
+Cost of Living in Dubai for UK Nationals

 The cost of living in Dubai varies depending on your lifestyle, neighbourhood choice and family needs.
 While some expenses, such as groceries and fuel, can be lower than in the UK, other costs like schooling and accommodation can be significantly higher.